goeiebook/creativelab/narrative.md

 ---

 The temperature began to climb, then broke zero.
 Spring gained strength.
-The trees shed their coats of ice.
+Trees shed their coats of ice.
 Cracking sounds filled the forest.
 Fragments and sheets came crashing down.
 It was dangerous.
 I walked into a stand of trees and stood there, listening to the noise of it all.
 It's not often one can watch while a world crumbles.
 A small piece fell from high up and struck my finger.
 It broke the skin and drew blood.
 I photographed my bloody finger, then deleted the photo.

 ---